Do you love crafting? Going to start a crafting business at home? Then a good printer for Cricut might be a blessing to you!

 Last but not least, the printer’s incredible connection will astonish you: it has Wi-Fi and Ethernet, as well as computer-free printing, a high-speed USB connection, and AirPrint for Apple devices.
 All of this makes it possible for you to print fast and efficiently from anywhere.

 You might wonder why I don’t put this product at the top of my list if it has so many awesome characteristics and specs.
-Here’s the answer: our winner, Canon PIXMA iP8720, has the best price-to-quality ratio and is good for most users.
+Here’s the answer: our winner, Canon PIXMA iP8720, has a good price-to-quality ratio and is good for most users.
 On the other hand, the Pro-100 is engineered with professionals in mind – it boasts high-end materials, components, and technology, which a casual hobbyist may not need.

 Canon Pixma Pro-100 is a premium-quality inkjet printer for stickers.
 Although this is the highest-price model on my list, it creates visually perfect images without losing the eye for the finest details!
 Worth every penny!